Muzzle shroud

-A muzzle shroud, linear compensator, blast shield, forward blast diverter or concussion reduction device (CRD) is a sleeve (either circular or otherwise) that attaches to and extends beyond the muzzle of a firearm in order to redirect some of the noise and concussion, or shock wave, from the muzzle blast forward and away from the shooter, and other bystanders, behind and to the sides.
+A muzzle shroud, linear compensator, blast shield, forward blast diverter, or concussion reduction device (CRD) is a sleeve (either circular or otherwise) that attaches to and extends beyond the muzzle of a firearm in order to redirect some of the noise and concussion, or shock wave, from the muzzle blast forward and away from the anyone behind it (including the shooter) and to its sides.

-A muzzle shroud is similar to a barrel shroud with the difference being that it only surrounds the far end of the barrel (muzzle).
+A muzzle shroud is similar to a barrel shroud, with the difference that it only surrounds the far end of the barrel (muzzle).
 It can be a muzzle extension or muzzle device, and can also be considered a flash suppressor without circumferential openings.

 A muzzle shroud differs from a silencer (sound suppressor) in that its primary function is not to suppress the sound, but merely redirect it so to increase the comfort of the shooter, reducing the concussion to a comfortable level.